 Self-monitoring of blood glucose is a beneficial part of diabetes management.
 As part of the day-to-day routine it can inform of necessary lifestyle and treatment choices as well as help to monitor for symptoms of hypo- or hyperglycaemia, or signs of long-term complications.

-Self-monitoring supported by education is therefore one of the key tools available to people with diabetes to enable them to self-manage effectively.
-Essential to this is the person being able to discuss the purpose of self-monitoring, and knowing how to interpret and act upon results.
+Self monitoring supported by education is therefore one of the key tools available to people with diabetes to enable them to self manage effectively.
+Essential to this is the person being able to discuss the purpose of self monitoring, how to interpret and act upon results.

 It is important that the blood glucose levels being aimed for are as near normal as possible (that is in the range of those of a person who does not have diabetes).

-- less than 8mmol/l, 2 hours after meals.
+- less than 8mmols/l, 2 hours after meals.

 The target blood glucose ranges below are indicated as a guide.